I started with a low number of stocks but as I gradually grow the business, my inventory grew and my dead stocks also accumulated a lot.

 Give Them Away as Freebies

-In the past, I just have included random freebies in shipping pouches and it did costs me additional money (shipping fee) which in turn, minimized my profit.
+In the past, I have included random freebies in shipping pouches and it did cost me additional money (shipping fee) which in turn, minimized my profit.

 For the mid-heavy garments, I would probably give them away to buyers who will opt for same-day delivery services like Grab or Lalamove since it will not have any effect on the shipping costs.

 I just sent five eco-bags full of clothes and bags to my family this morning and I’m glad that they liked the items that they have received from me.

 This is also one way of helping your friends and family financially because they wouldn’t need to spend their budget on clothing anymore if they’re going to receive clothes regularly from their online selling friends.